jodokusquack/hangman/README.md

 This is **Hangman** for the command line!

-A game where you have to guess the secret word before you get hanged!
+A game where you have to guess the secret word before you get hanged!☠️

 I made this game as a project from the curriculum by [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/file-i-o-and-serialization?ref=lnav).